piecepackr/piecepackr_site/content/Docs/ppn.rst

   + All whitespace will be parsed as single spaces, in particular comments can span multiple lines
   + Braces are not allowed within comment braces
+  + Must have white space before and after the braces (otherwise will be considered to be a brace expansion)

 MoveNumbers
 ~~~~~~~~~~~